-This text provides a framework that embraces knowledge so that readers can develop the wisdom necessary to apply what they have learned.
+This book provides a framework that embraces knowledge so that the reader can develop the wisdom necessary to apply what they have learned.
 Wisdom is the application of knowledge to an appropriate situation.
-In the practice of nursing science, one expects actions to be directed by wisdom.
+In the practice of nursing science, one expects actions directed by wisdom.
 Wisdom uses knowledge and experience to heighten common sense and insight to exercise sound judgment in practical matters.
 It is developed through knowledge, experience, insight, and reflection.
-Wisdom is sometimes thought of as the highest form of common sense, resulting from accumulated knowledge or erudition (deep, thorough learning) or enlightenment (education that results in understanding and the dissemination of knowledge).
-It is the ability to apply valuable and viable knowledge, experience, understanding, and insight while being prudent and sensible.
-Knowledge and wisdom are not synonymous: Knowledge abounds with others' thoughts and information, whereas wisdom is focused on one's own mind and the synthesis of experience, insight, understanding, and knowledge.
+Wisdom is sometimes thought of as the highest form of common sense resulting from accumulated knowledge or erudition (deep, thorough learning) or enlightenment (education that results in understanding and the dissemination of knowledge).
+Wisdom is the ability to apply valuable and viable knowledge, experience, understanding, and insight while being prudent and sensible.
+Knowledge and wisdom are not synonymous because knowledge abounds with others' thoughts and information, whereas wisdom is focused on one's own mind and the synthesis of experience, insight, understanding, and knowledge.
 Wisdom has been called the foundation of the art of nursing.

-Some nursing roles might be viewed as more focused on some aspects rather than other aspects of the foundation of knowledge.
-For example, some might argue that nurse educators are primarily knowledge disseminators and that nurse researchers are knowledge generators.
+Some nursing roles might be viewed as more focused on some rather than other aspects of the foundation of knowledge.
+One might argue that nurse educators are primarily knowledge disseminators and nurse researchers are knowledge generators.
 Although the more frequent output of their efforts can certainly be viewed in this way, it is important to realize that nurses use all of the aspects of the Foundation of Knowledge model regardless of their area of practice.
 For nurse educators to be effective, they must be in the habit of constantly building and rebuilding their foundation of knowledge about nursing science.
-In addition, as they develop and implement curricular innovations, they must evaluate the effectiveness of those changes.
-In some cases, they use formal research techniques to achieve this goal and, therefore, generate knowledge about the best and most effective teaching strategies.
+In addition, as they develop and implement curricular innovations, they must also evaluate the effectiveness of those changes.
+In some cases, they use formal research techniques to achieve this and are therefore generating knowledge about the best and most effective teaching strategies.
 Similarly, nurse researchers must acquire and process new knowledge as they design and conduct their research studies.
-All nurses have the opportunity to be involved in the formal dissemination of knowledge via their participation in professional conferences, either as presenters or as attendees.
+All nurses have the opportunity to be involved in the formal dissemination of knowledge via their participation in professional conferences, either as presenters or attendees.
 In addition, some nurses disseminate knowledge by formal publication of their ideas.
-In the cases of conference presentation and publication, nurses may receive feedback that stimulates rethinking about the knowledge they have generated and disseminated, in turn prompting them to acquire and process data and information anew.
+In the cases of conference presentation and publication, nurses may receive feedback that stimulates rethinking about the knowledge they have generated and disseminated, thus prompting them to acquire and process anew.

-All nurses, regardless of their practice arena, must use informatics and technology to inform and support that practice.
+All nurses, regardless of the practice arena, must use informatics and technology to inform and support that practice.
 The case scenario discussed Tom's use of various monitoring devices that provide feedback on the physiologic status of the patient.
 It was also suggested that Tom might consult a clinical database or nursing practice guidelines residing on a PDA or a clinical agency network as he develops an appropriate plan of action for his nursing interventions.
 Perhaps the CIS in the agency supports the collection of data about patients in a relational database, providing an opportunity for data mining by nursing administrators or nurse researchers.
-In this way, administrators and researchers can glean information about best practices and determine which improvements are necessary to deliver the best and most effective nursing care (Swan, Lang, & McGinley, 2004).
+Thus, administrators and researchers can glean information about best practices and what improvements are necessary to deliver the best and most effective nursing care (Swan, Lang, & McGinley, 2004).